Managing your credit information and reporting

 You can take steps to protect your credit reporting information

 How to access or correct your personal information or make a privacy complaint

-If you wish to access any of your personal information that we hold or would like to correct any errors in that information, please contact us using the contact details set out in the how to contact us section of our Privacy Statement, so that we can consider and respond to your request.
+If you wish to access any of your personal information that we hold or would like to correct any errors in that information, please contact us using the contact details set out in the ‘how to contact us’ section of our Privacy Statement.
 We may apply an administrative charge for providing access to your personal information in response to a request.

-While we hope that we will be able to resolve any complaints you may have without needing to involve third parties, you may also be able to lodge a complaint with a relevant regulator such as the Australian Information Commissioner (www.oaic.gov.au) or the Telecommunications Industry Ombudsman (www.tio.com.au).
+While we hope that we will be able to resolve any complaints you may have without needing to involve third parties, you may also be able to lodge a complaint with a relevant regulator such as the Office Australian Information Commissioner (OAIC) or the Telecommunications Industry Ombudsman.